Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 # Full validation check

 After enabling DNSSEC, allow 24–48 hours for the DS record to propagate through the parent zone.
-Test validation with dig +dnssec before considering it fully active.
+Test through a validating resolver and confirm the ad flag before considering it fully active.

 For a comparison of DNSSEC with transport-level encryption, see DNSSEC vs. DNS over HTTPS.